Foster Farms: Controversies

 In late 1997, hundreds of employees went on strike for two weeks.
 They agreed to a new contract and went back to work at the end of October 1997.

 In 1998, Foster Poultry Farms pleaded guilty in the United States District Court to a violation of the federal Clean Water Act.
 The company had dumped 11 million gallons of chicken-manure-polluted water into the San Luis National Wildlife Refuge.

 During 2003–2006, workers at the Livingston plant changed their union representation from the United Food and Commercial Workers Union's Local 1288 to the League of Independent Workers of the San Joaquin Valley, which affiliated with the International Association of Machinists.
-During this process, the workers decertified the UFCW, formed the new union, struggled with Foster Farms to gain recognition of the new union.
+During this process, the workers struggled with Foster Farms to gain recognition of the new union.
 In October 2005, there was a brief strike.

 On June 25, 2018, a truck carrying 5000 chickens crashed in Clark County, WA, killing many of the birds.
 The truck was en route to Foster Farm's processing plant in Kelso, WA.
 Animal activists attempted to negotiate with Foster Farms to let them take some of the chickens to animal sanctuaries.
 Foster Farms refused, citing health risks.
 One activist was arrested for refusing to release a chicken.
 The following night a vigil was held to honor the suffering of chickens at Foster Farms and elsewhere.